-Compare Goodthreads, Amazon Aware, Buttoned Down and 17 More Amazon Prime Brands for Men (2024)
+Compare Goodthreads, Amazon Aware, Amazon Essentials and More Amazon Prime Brands for Men (2025)

 This post may contain affiliate links.
 Learn more.

-Review Amazon’s key private label clothing brands for men including Amazon Essentials, Goodthreads, Amazon Aware and Buttoned Down and discover Prime brands like Brass Tacks Leathercraft, Trailside, and Peak Velocity.
+Review Amazon’s key private label clothing brands for men including Amazon Essentials, Goodthreads and Amazon Aware and the history of Amazon Prime Fashion for men.

 A Brief History of Amazon Fashion Prime Brands

-Back in February 2016, Amazon Fashion debuted a series of seven clothing and footwear brands for men, women and children as it moved more directly into the retail apparel business.
-(The company is even a novel place to discover affordable men’s wedding bands online.)
+Back in February 2016, Amazon Fashion debuted a series of seven private label clothing and footwear brands for men, women and children as it moved more directly into the retail apparel business.
+(The company has even proven to be a novel place to discover affordable men’s wedding bands online.)

 A number of Amazon’s private label brands have also departed quietly.
 Clothing from Meraki, for example, is no longer available on Amazon’s website.

-An Overview of Amazon Fashion Prime Brands for Men from Amazon Essentials to Button Downed to Goodthreads
+An Overview of Amazon Fashion Prime Brands for Men from Amazon Essentials to Goodthreads

-Today Amazon maintains a stable of everyday basics for men including cotton t-shirts, slim fit chinos, button-down shirts, leather weekender bags, colorful socks, accessories and footwear.
+Today Amazon maintains a small stable of everyday basics for men including cotton t-shirts, slim fit chinos, button-down shirts, leather weekender bags, colorful socks, accessories and footwear, largely through Amazon Essentials.

-The retailer is clearly positioning its Prime Brands for men to compete alongside established menswear brands and innovative menswear startup brands on its site.
+The retailer continues to position its Prime Brands for men to compete alongside established menswear brands and innovative menswear startup brands on its site.

-Here’s a comparison of their major brands including Amazon Aware, Goodthreads, Amazon Essentials and Buttoned Down, as well as a rundown of their other brands:
+Here’s a comparison of their private label brands including Amazon Aware, Goodthreads and Amazon Essentials:

 Amazon Aware Sells Sustainably-Produced Clothing